markusenglund/great-circle-map/README.md

 If you found a bug or have a suggestion, please contact me at markus.s.englund@gmail.com or file an issue on Github.

+## Setup instructions

+- Install Node.js 8 (newer versions will not work)
+- Run `npm run build` in the project directory
+- Run `node server`
+- Open the browser at 127.0.0.1:3000

+If you plan to host this on your own domain you have to set up your own Google Maps API key (read more [here](https://developers.google.com/maps/documentation/javascript/overview))